Los Angeles, US

 Rental car shuttles: purple

-Airside tunnels and walkways connect Terminals 4 through to 8.
+Tunnels and walkways connect Terminals 4 through to 8 after security.
 To connect to from Terminal 4 to Terminals 5 or 6, head to Gate 44 and go down the escalator.
 Take the second escalator to the left.
 At the bottom of the second escalator, make a U-turn to your right and follow that tunnel to the other terminals.
 Don’t follow the signs for Baggage Claim.

 It should take approximately 15 minutes to Terminal 6.